 Distracted drivers are a problem that fleet managers are faced with up and down the country.
 Not only do they pose a significant risk to themselves and other road users, but accidents caused by this type of driving can have huge financial implications.
 From hefty fines to a damaged reputation, it is important for operators to be aware of the dangers of having drivers in their fleet who use their phone, smoke or succumb to any other type of distraction.

 Road traffic accidents are one of the most serious consequences of driving while distracted.
 According to ROSPA, distractions in vehicles contributed to 2563 accidents in 2019 with a further 1078 being caused by distraction outside vehicles which demonstrates the scale of impact this issue is having.
-Drivers who use their mobile phone are a particular threat to other road users, as texting while driving is six times more likely to result in a road traffic accident than drink-driving.
+Drivers who use their mobile phone are a particular threat to other road users, as texting while driving is twice as likely to result in a road traffic accident than drink-driving.

 As van drivers, HGV drivers, company car drivers and shift workers often take long journeys on monotonous roads, driver fatigue is another common problem for fleets.
 In fact, 40% of all sleep-related accidents involve commercial drivers.